rob-brown/tricks-of-the-trade-jekyll/_posts/2020-10-12-amiibo-easter-egg.markdown

 ## One More Thing

 Here's the thing that really caught my attention.
 Does `0x1900` have any significance?
 Look through the character numbers again and one might stand out.
 Mewtwo's character number is `0x1996`.
 Any longtime Pokémon fan will recognize that number.
-1996 is the [year Pokémon Red and Blue released in Japan](https://en.wikipedia.org/wiki/Pokémon_Red_and_Blue).
+1996 is the [year Pokémon Red, Green, and Blue released in Japan](https://en.wikipedia.org/wiki/Pokémon_Red_and_Blue).
 This could be complete coincidence, especially with it being Mewtwo of all Pokémon.
 Still it's too good to ignore.

 ## Wait, What About Pokémon Trainer?